 blackjack strategies.

-Assuming you have already mastered basic strategy, the first thing you should do before you start playing online blackjack for real money is to check the ruleset.
+Assuming you have already mastered basic strategy, the first thing you should do before you start playing online blackjack for real money is to check the rule set.
 This is because rule variations in blackjack have an impact on players’ overall expected return in the long term.

 Some rules will improve your expected value, while others work in favor of the casino.
 Below, we list some of the most common rules that boost the statistical advantage of the house and reduce the long-term profitability of basic strategy players.
-The percentages denote the corresponding increase in house edges.
+The percentages denote the corresponding increase in house edge.

-- +0.09% if doubling down is restricted only to hard totals of 9, 10, and 11.
+- +0.09% if doubling down is allowed only on hard totals of 9, 10, and 11.

-- +0.18% if doubling down is possible only on hard totals of 10 and 11.
+- +0.18% if doubling down is allowed only on hard totals of 10 and 11.

-- +0.11 if no hole cards are in play for the dealer.
-This is often the case in variations that abide by the European set of rules.
+- +0.11% if the dealer is not dealt a hole card.
+This is often the case in variations that follow the European rules.

 - +0.10% when resplitting is disallowed.